DylanLawless/drug_dev_reg/README.md

 * Thursday,	September 15 from 16:30 to 19:00.
 * Thursday,	September 22 from 16:30 to 19:00.
 * Thursday,	September 29 from 16:30 to 19:00.

-* Possible dates: Oct 15 report and Nov 10 for final

 ## Structure